Habitica: Gameplay

 If a user completes a positive Habit often, it will turn green, signifying their ability to commit to their Habit.
 If a user performs a negative Habit often, it will start to turn red and do increasing damage to their health.
 When players accrue enough experience points, they gain a level, which restores their health.

 Dailies are completed in a scheduled and repeatable fashion, as the player schedules these in advance.
-To-Dos are one-time tasks that can be added or deleted; when competed, they disappear.
+To-Dos are one-time tasks that can be added or deleted; when completed, they disappear.
 Unlike Habits and Dailies, these do not damage health.

 Mobile application

 An official mobile application named Habitica is available for the Android and iOS operating systems.
 These mobile applications are replacements for the deprecated mobile apps named HabitRPG, which were released as promised after the $25,000 Kickstarter fund goal was reached.

 History

 Tyler Renelle originally created HabitRPG to help with his own habits, having been inspired by the self-help books The Power of Habit and The Now Habit.
 The earliest version of HabitRPG was a Google Docs spreadsheet with color-coded cell formulae.

 As the community of HabitRPG users grew, Renelle reached out to Siena Leslie and Vicky Hsu.
 Leslie and Hsu became co-founders of HabitRPG, Inc., which was formally incorporated as a company in 2014.

-On July 31, 2015, the website and apps were renamed to Habitica, after the land where players’ adventures take place.
+On July 31, 2015, the website and apps were renamed to Habitica, after the land where players' adventures take place.
 The change was made because some users found the name HabitRPG confusing or difficult to remember.
 The company name remained HabitRPG, Inc.

+In December 2022, the moderators left after a disagreement with the staff.
+As a result, many recurring challenges ended.
+On August 8, 2023, Habitica removed the Tavern and guilds, which were their social spaces, forcing much of the community to instead use sites like Discord.